IonicaBizau/exclude-arr/README.md

 ## :question: Get Help

-There are few ways to get help:
+There are few ways to get help, follow steps and useful links for help.